suspicious sight

 - As you know, on some processors the TSC stores the number of cycles executed since the cpu's reset, so if it changes speed, the TSC no more reflects a constant unit of time.
 Actual solution?
 Pause for some time and compute it's new speed...
 You have been warned.

-- Because <currently> a Java's thread can't be assigned to a single processor (affinity) two consecutive calls to getRDTSC() may be executed in different processors, so the returned values may be incorrect.
+- Because a Java's thread can't be assigned to a single processor (affinity) two consecutive calls to getRDTSC() may be executed in different processors, so the returned values may be incorrect.
 This may be corrected by forcing the execution of the native call to be always done in the same CPU (using window's SetThreadAffinityMask() for instance).
-I may implement this in the near future, when I get the time...
+I may implement this in the near future, when I get the time.

 - A last detail...
 If you check both QueryPerformanceCounter() and QueryPerformanceFrequency() calls you'll conclude they always take a minimum of 1.6 micro seconds (us) to execute, exactly the same taken by Java's System.nanoTime() function (this on windows), as well as it's finest time resolution.
 Coincidence?